 Walk from the historic stone buildings on the Avenue George V Paris and straight into the Four Seasons.
 You are immediately greeted by a world of vibrant, exotic, freshly-cut flowers, perfectly arranged in cascading vases.

 The reception is resplendent with glamorous blooms, carefully prepared by world famous florist Jeff Leatham within their exquisite reception.
 The vases beg you to stare inside at the intriguing stem decorations.
 You almost get high on the aroma as you walk in the door.
 When I think of the Four Seasons Paris, I think flowers.

 The Fairmont Zimbali Lodge, South Africa

 Zimbali means Valley of Flowers in Zulu and this Fairmont property is situated in a 700-hectare protected coastal forest estate in the KwaZulu-Natal province of South Africa.
 This is a hotel where flowers bloom all year round, both inside and outside the establishment, making it a must for my top 10 list.

 La Maison Blanche, Tangiers

-This is a brand new nine-bedroom hotel, which is so new that they are yet to create their website.
-But if you stay there, I guarantee that you will remember the roses in your room and floating on the central courtyard fountain.
+This is a small new nine-bedroom hotel, if you stay there, I guarantee that you will remember the roses in your room and floating on the central courtyard fountain.

 So there you have it, my Top ten luxury hotels in the world for flowers.
 Have you found that your most memorable hotel experiences have featured sensory floral experiences?
 Which hotels would you recommend for their fabulous flowers?